CapsuleCat/ModelFactoriesMeteorPackage/README.md

 Model factories allows you to quickly generate a lot of data for your collections.
 You simply define your data generators, and then create models from those generators.

+Uses [digilord:faker](https://atmospherejs.com/digilord/faker).
+See [the faker docs](https://github.com/Marak/faker.js) for more information.

 ### Define Your Model Factories

-You define a model by associating a generator callback with the collection:
+You define a model by associating a generator callback with the collection (faker is passed in as a callback parameter):

 ```js
 $factory.define(Todos, function (faker) {